dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 event-driven purchasing strategy to profit in the billions.
 Such a strategy has incredible synergy with smart-grid infrastructure and services.
-With enough capital, you can purchase, upgrade and flip properties and, with properly allocated investments, you can profit at every step.
+With enough capital, you can purchase, upgrade and flip properties.
+With properly allocated investments, you can profit at every step.

 It's like being Jay-Z, listening to the raps you produced in a club you